Lijiang: the South door to Tibet.

-- We don’t need to bother looking for Internet connection (often a problem in China) and verify the time table of the public bus.
+- We don’t need to bother looking for an Internet connection (often a problem in China) and verify the timetable of the public bus.

-- The minivan will wait us only two minutes walking from the hostel.
+- The minivan will wait for us only two minutes walking from the hostel.

-- The driver will let us in Lige, the village on the bank of the lake where is our next hostel.
+- The driver will let us to Lige, the village on the bank of the lake where is our next hostel.
 The stops of the public bus keep being a mystery.

-The morning after we wake up at six a.m. and arrives to the meeting point on time.
+The morning after we wake up at six a.m. and arrives at the meeting point on time.
 What a shame that at the last moment Feng decides she needs some white bread with eggs before traveling and disappears before I can chain her up on the seat.
-The drive gets mad at me but since we hadn’t paid yet he decides to wait for us.
+The driver gets mad at me but since we hadn’t paid yet he decides to wait for us.

 Feng comes back ten minutes late singing and trotting with her bread.
-I stare her with an homicide sight but I don’t say nothing.
+I stare at her with a homicide sight but I don’t say anything.
 She makes me a big smile and asks:

 “Shenme?”
-As for Ulysses’ sirens, nobody car resist to Feng smile, not even the driver (be careful with Chinese girls guys…).
+As for Ulysses’ sirens, nobody car resist to Feng’s smile, not even the driver (be careful with Chinese girls guys…).
 Anyway, everybody is happy now… Let’s go!

 We are seven on the minivan.
-Me, Feng, the driver and other two happy couples.
+Me, Feng, the driver, and the other two happy couples.
 I’m the only one with big round eyes but I don’t complain.

 “The driver told us that we have to pay a fee to enter the lake territory, one hundred kuai.
-However he knows a secondary road that to bypass the entry gait.
+However, he knows a secondary road that bypass the entry gait.
 And he only wants fifty kuai!”
 I’m not happy at all:

 “Wait, let me understand.
 Are you telling me that we are going to follow this guy in a mule track for saving five euros?
 And please, do not talk about secondary roads because this one is already more than secondary…” I cannot say why, but I don’t trust this driver.

-“Yeah, I’m not that enthusiast neither,” she tells me “Wait, I ask again.”
+“Yeah, I’m not that enthusiast either,” she tells me “Wait, I ask again.”

 And here we are into another long discussion in Mandarin but nothing changes.
 The drivers is really stubborn (he’s thinking about the 300 kuai he can earn…) and the others travelers are with him. me and Feng are the only ones that are not convinced but we decided to follow the majority.
 I tell myself that after all the driver came recommended by the Youth Hostel, he must know what the hell is doing.
 As it often happens, I was wrong…